netcon-consulting/nam/README.md

 =============================

 A commandline GUI based on dialog to manage Ansible settings in complex environments.
-It allows management of Inventories, Groups, Roles, ansible config settings and even ansible vault from a single point.
+It allows management of Inventories, Groups, Roles, ansible config settings and even ansible vault from a single interface.

 ## Prerequisites: